 Floss Planning

 Large projects with 30+ colors and large coverage areas need careful floss planning.
-The risk isn't running out of one skein — it's running out and finding the replacement comes from a different dye lot.
+The risk isn't running out of one skein.
+The real risk is running out and finding the replacement comes from a different dye lot.

 Strategy: buy all your floss before you start.